socadk/design-practice-repository/artifact-templates/DPR-DomainModel.md

 ![Elaborate Domain Model](/artifact-templates//images/Domain-Model-Elaborate.png)

 Note the filled diamond composition between order and line items, which form a *part-of* relationship.
 In a next step, the method names could be turned into full method signatures with fully typed parameter names and return values.

 ### Tools
 Pen and paper or a whiteboard are enough to get started on a simple model.
 The examples above were generated using [PlantUML](https://plantuml.com/class-diagram), a textual DSL for various kinds of diagrams.
 UML profiles exist as well and are supported in UML tools such as Sparx Enterprise Architect.

 [Context Mapper](https://contextmapper.org/docs/tactic-ddd/), a DSL and tool for strategic and tactic DDD, embeds Sculptor.
 The Sculptor DSL can express domain models.

+Rapid prototyping tools, such as [JHipster](https://www.jhipster.tech/), can turn a domain model into fully functional applications.
+JHipster uses its own [JDL](https://www.jhipster.tech/jdl/) modelling language to express domain models.

 ### Hints and Pitfalls to Avoid